 - Locate and mark the center of an end post or corner post to mark the start of the railing installation.

-- Place each pre-assembled ADA post into position and secure into place.
+- Place each pre-assembled ADA post into position and secure it into place.

 - To determine each of the angles of your ramps and/or your walking surfaces, refer to the Handrail Angle Chart below.